RSSchermer/entitytled/README.md

 providing the `toQuery` explicitly.

 The `joinCondition` argument is also slightly more complicated for indirect relationships.
-Instead of simply joining the owner type to the target type, it has to join the owner type to this joined `(JoinType, TargetType)` pair:
+Instead of simply joining the owner type to the target type as with direct relationships, it now has to join the owner type to this joined `(JoinType, TargetType)` pair:

 ```scala
 joinCondition = (m: Movies, t: (MovieStars, Stars)) => m.id === t._1.movieID